jardabezdek/talk-es-for-reco/README.md

 1. Launch the docker daemon.
 1. Get to the repository root folder: `cd ~/projects/talk-es-for-reco/`
 1. Run the docker containers: `docker compose up`
-1. In another terminal instance, check that both containers - `talk-es-for-reco-python-1`, and `talk-es-for-reco-elasticsearch-1` - are running: `docker ps`
 1. In another terminal instance, run `docker ps`, and check that both containers are running:
-    1. `talk-es-for-reco-python-1`,
+    1. `container-python`
-    1. `talk-es-for-reco-elasticsearch-1`
+    1. `container-elasticsearch`
 1. In another terminal instance, get into the container with python environment:
-`docker exec -it talk-es-for-reco-python-1 /bin/bash`
+`docker exec -it container-python /bin/bash`
-1. Inside the container, run python scripts: `python <path/to/script.py>`
+1. Inside the container, run python scripts like this: `python <path/to/script.py>`

 ### :floppy_disk: Elasticsearch